metatron-ci-bot/metatron-discovery/README.md

 Features
 ------------------
-metatron discovery is a data discovery web application which supports end-to-end features from data management to analytics.
+Metatron Discovery is a data discovery web application which supports end-to-end features from data management to analytics.

-metatron provides:
+Metatron provides:
 - Interactive dashboards with 16 types of WSIWYG charts.
 - SQL based data exploration.
 - Connections with advanced analytics tools like [Apache Zepplin](https://zeppelin.apache.org/).